luatil/100-days-of-cuda/README.md

 a large block size + iteration.
 Likely has to do with memory bandwith.

+#### Day 44

+Finally got an working implementation of RadixSort, for the first bit...
+But we are _so_ _so_ very close of a full implementation.

+Implemented the algorithm in google sheets, and got to see better the full flow of the code.

+Forgot how useful spreadshets can be for this type of problem solving.
+A wild Mike Acton whispers "Just look at the data".

 ### Notes

 ### Compiling directly to ptx